-Catja is living with a retired older cocker spaniel who still loves to work and a younger Australian koolie who is starting to compete.
+Catja (she/her) is living with a retired older cocker spaniel who still loves to work and a younger Australian koolie who is starting to compete.

 Since 2009, when she finished her instructors’ course via Canis academy, Catja has been working full-time teaching training online, at in-person workshops, and conferences.

 She has competed in the highest level of working trials, including obedience, tracking, and search and rescue and has also been working with drug detection and rally obedience over the past years.
 But no matter the topic, her focus is on developing the basic skills through clean training sessions and fluency in a trainer’s skills.